nikolaPantelic98/market-cruiser/README.md

 # MarketCruiser (project in progress)

 * MarketCruiser is an online eCommerce marketplace.
-* Backend using Spring Boot and frontend using Thymeleaf, Bootstrap, and JQuery.
+* Backend using Spring Boot and frontend using Thymeleaf, JQuery and AJAX.
 * MySQL.

 ## Info: What we have done so far